cedric05/dothttp/TASKS.md

         - [ ] suggestions
         - [ ] run in vscode(itself)
 - [ ] 50% integration tests
+- [ ] add tests with target and multi hosts
 - [x] 80% coverage unit tests
+- [ ] Better message when connection refused issues
-- [ ] standardise dependency versions
+- [x] standardise dependency versions
+- [ ] syntax issues better error reporting
+  - [ ] if it failed to parse certain text, show examples on how to fix it
 - [ ] history ?
 - [ ] multiple logging options ?
 - [ ] output coloring (according to content-type) ?